thjxs/Notes/css/tips.md

 ## margin
 The top and bottom margins of blocks are sometimes combined (collapsed) into a single margin whose size is the largest of the individual margins

+## font
+The `font-variant-east-asian` CSS property controls the use of alternate glyphs for East Asian scripts, like Chinese and Japanese.